mozilla/bugbot/README.rst

         }
     }

-The person requesting the round robin schedule should provide the URL of the calendar's `.ici` file.
+The person requesting the round robin schedule should provide the URL of the calendar's `.ics` file.

 Running on a server
 -------------------